StoneStepsInc/fit/README.md

         version,
         path,
         datetime(mod_time-11644473600, 'unixepoch') as mod_time,
-        entry_size
+        entry_size,
+        hash
     from files
     where hash in (
         select hash
         from files
         group by hash
         having count(hash) > 1
-        order by path, version desc
     )
     order by path, version desc;

 ## Source

-Current source requires Visual Studio 2019 and requires SQLite in a Nuget package, as well as a library to compute SHA-256 hashes.
+Current source requires Visual Studio 2019 to build.
+It uses a SQLite Nuget package for database access and a 3rd-party library to compute SHA-256 hashes.

 The latter does not have a package and may be obtained via a batch file included in the project (`get-sha256.bat`).
-After running this batch file, a directory `sha256` will contain the source for the SHA-256 library and this Visual Studio project will build.
+After running this batch file, a directory `sha256` will contain the source for the SHA-256 library.

 ## License